buildtesters/buildtest/docs/gettingstarted/additionalfeatures.rst

 .. command-output:: buildtest cdash upload --help

-We can pass an alternate report file using ``--report`` option when uploading tests to CDASH.
+We can pass an alternate report file using ``-r`` option when uploading tests to CDASH.
 This can be useful if you want to map test results to different buildnames in CDASH perhaps running a different subset of tests via ``buildtest build --tags`` and upload the test results with different buildname assuming you have different paths to report file.